Food & Drink

 beachside

-To the west of Folkestone Harbour Station there’s an oasis of fun and relaxation with Putters! the adventure golf course and café.
-Family friendly menus and golf clubs to fit the tallest to the shortests, this is a must for a sunny day.
+To the west of Folkestone Harbour Station there’s an oasis of fun and relaxation with the adventure golf course.
+There are golf clubs to fit the tallest to the shortest, and during the winter you can enjoy this by night as it’s lit up, with glow in the dark golf balls to boot!
 Next door, with views of the sunset, is Brewing Brothers.
 This is one of the largest venues on the Harbour site and has an authentic Italian pizza oven producing the best pizzas in town.
 There’s also the best prawns you’ve tasted in a long time plus corn on the cob that will excite the taste buds.

 the harbour inn